-- Timestamp of visit
+- ✓ Timestamp of visit

+- ✓ Browser

-- Pages visited
+- ✓ Pages visited

+- ✓ IP address

 - Duration of visit

 Tagging each site visitor with a cookie allows you to follow them with ads on other sites long after they've left yours.

 Ad Exchanges

 The marketplaces in which digital advertising is bought and sold are called ad exchanges.